-Other expense (benefit).
+Other (benefit) expense.
 On March 28, 2022 our CEO retired.
-Pursuant to a Transition Agreement that was entered into by the previous CEO and the Company in October 2021, the CEO, upon retirement, would be paid his annual base compensation through December 31, 2022 and his 2022 annual bonus, the bonus amount to be determined by the Company's 2022 performance.
+Pursuant to a Transition Agreement that was entered into by the previous CEO and the Company in October 2021, the CEO, upon retirement, would be paid his annual base compensation through

+December 31, 2022 and his 2022 annual bonus, the bonus amount to be determined by the Company's 2022 performance.
 In accordance with generally accepted accounting principles we determined that the remaining base compensation and the current estimate of the 2022 annual bonus should be accrued and the expense recognized as of March 28, 2022.
-The total of \$1.1 million is reflected in Accrued Expenses on the Company's Condensed Consolidated Balance Sheets.
-The \$1.1 million in expense also reflects \$0.2 million of stock-based compensation expense as a result of the modification of certain awards pursuant to the Transition Agreement.
+The total expense of \$1.1 million also reflects \$0.2 million of stock-based compensation expense as a result of the modification of certain awards pursuant to the Transition Agreement.
+Of the total annual base compensation and bonus accrued, \$0.8 million remains unpaid as of June 30, 2022 and is reflected in Accrued Expenses on the Company's Condensed Consolidated Balance Sheets.

 On March 27, 2020, in response to the COVID-19 pandemic, the U.S. government enacted the Coronavirus Aid, Relief, and Economic Security Act, which was amended by the Consolidated Appropriations Act in December of 2020 (the "CARES Act").
 The CARES Act provides numerous tax provisions and other stimulus measures, including the creation of certain employee retention credits.
-In the first quarter of 2021, we recognized a benefit of \$2.0 million from the CARES Act related to employee retention credits.
+In the first quarter of 2021, we recognized a benefit of \$1,965 from the CARES Act related to employee retention credits.
 The benefit was recorded as Other (benefit) expense.